dsp2003/clef/README.md

 + "CLeF - Extra", optional.
 Contains additional core mod files incompatible/overlapping functionality with third-parties.
 Consult the "Gameplay changes" section for details

-+ "CLeF - SG Stable", required ONLY for Stable Spirited Giraffe Update 5 (May 8)
++ "CLeF - SG Stable", required.
+ONLY for Stable Spirited Giraffe Update 5 (May 8)

-+ "CLeF - PG Nightly", required ONLY for Nightly Pleased Giraffe Update 0 (June 9)
++ "CLeF - PG Nightly", required.
+ONLY for Nightly Pleased Giraffe Update 0 (June 13)

 Overview
 --------

 As you probably know, not all players are happy with the changes that were made to the game in comparison with Koala builds.
-Although many new things were added, a lot of the aspects were nerfed or removed altogether, which turned the game into dumb lifeless neverending grind.
+Although many new things were added, a lot of the aspects were nerfed or removed altogether, which turned the game into dumb lifeless punishing neverending grind.

 This mod is my attempt to address and revert these changes in Giraffe builds to certain degree, as well as introduce other balance tweaks, enhancements and a good portion of entirely new content. ;)